Alias / Product Clarification

 Need reconstitution solution?
 Don't forget to add Bacteriostatic Water — available as a quick add in your cart before checkout.

-- Activates GLP-1, GIP, and Glucagon receptors together
+- Activates GLP-1, GIP, and Glucagon receptors simultaneously

-- First compound designed with this triple mechanism
+- First compound designed with this triple-agonist mechanism

 - Well-documented in peer-reviewed scientific journals

-For laboratory research use only.
-Not for human consumption.
+For laboratory and in-vitro research use only.
+Not for human or animal use.

-What Each Receptor Does — And Why Three Is Better Than Two
+What Each Receptor Does — And Why Three Creates Synergy

-For laboratory research use only.
-Not for human consumption.
+For laboratory and in-vitro research use only.
+Not for human or animal use.

 Research Applications

-- Comparing single vs dual vs triple receptor effects
+- Comparative analysis of mono vs dual vs triple receptor activation

-For laboratory research use only.
-Not for human consumption.
+For laboratory and in-vitro research use only.
+Not for human or animal use.

-Retatrutide represents the next step in metabolic research peptides.
-While Tirzepatide works on two receptors (GLP-1 and GIP), Retatrutide adds a third: the Glucagon receptor.
-This might sound like a small change, but it opens up entirely new possibilities for studying how the body manages energy.
+Retatrutide represents the next generation of incretin-based research compounds.
+While Tirzepatide activates two receptors (GLP-1 and GIP), Retatrutide adds a third: the Glucagon receptor.
+This structural addition enables the study of triple-receptor agonism and opens new possibilities for investigating metabolic pathway interactions.

 Scientific Literature